AxisCommunications/acap-runtime/README.md

 Verbose     Enable extended logging, default 'No', IpPort      IP port of gRPC server.
 See note1,
 Use TLS     Enable SSL/TLS, default 'Yes'.
-See note2, ChipId      Chip id used by Inference API server.
+See note2, ChipId      Chip id used by Machine learning API service.
 See note3.
 ```

 Notes.